-My work was limited because I was spending so much time with him at doctors.
+My work was limited because I was spending so much time with him at the doctors.

-Any how, one day I was at the pharmacy trying to fill his prescription and there had been an error.
+Anyhow, one day I was at the pharmacy trying to fill his prescription and there had been an error.
 It was taking forever and many people were in line behind me.
-The frustration was escalating for everyone and the pharmacist said I could just pay for the prescription (that was supposed to be covered 100%) and get reimbursed later, problem was I didn’t have any money.
+The frustration was escalating for everyone and the pharmacist said I could just pay for the prescription (that was supposed to be covered 100%) and get reimbursed later.
+The problem was I didn’t have any money.

 The cost was $35 but I wouldn’t have money for over a week to pick it up and I was standing there with a sick baby trying not to cry.